buildsoftwares01/api2ssh/README.md

 # 🚀 API2SSH

-**Turn API calls into deterministic SSH automation.**
+**Turn API calls into deterministic SSH automation for platforms like n8n, Zapier, and Make.**

 API2SSH is a REST-to-SSH bridge server that turns HTTP requests into real, interactive SSH sessions for network devices and servers.
+Connect automation platforms directly to CLI-based devices without dealing with complex SSH session management.

 Most automation platforms handle only non-interactive SSH, but many operations require **prompt awareness**, **timing control**, and **interactive session handling**.
 API2SSH solves this problem.